DonRichards/whispering/README.md

 1. __Writing the Transcript__: It writes the transcribed text to a file, transcript.txt, annotating each segment with the identified speaker and the time of the segment.
 1. __Cleanup and Output__: Finally, the script cleans up any temporary files created during its execution and prints the contents of the transcript file to the console.

 Overall, the script automates the process of transcribing multi-speaker audio files, identifying different speakers, and outputting a formatted transcript.
-The use of libraries like whisper, pyannote.audio, and pydub indicates that it's designed to handle complex audio processing tasks, including transcription, speaker identification, and audio format conversion.
+The use of libraries like [whisper](https://github.com/openai/whisper), pyannote.audio, and pydub indicates that it's designed to handle complex audio processing tasks, including transcription, speaker identification, and audio format conversion.

+## How to use this Script
 ### num_speakers
 Number opf speakers